 7. Vasant Dhar of SCT Capital Management

-The director of the Ph.D. program in data science at New York University, Dhar is also an entrepreneur in the field of finance.
+The director of the Ph.D. program in data science at New York University and a professor of information systems at NYU’s Stern School of Business, Dhar is also an entrepreneur in the field of finance.
 In 1998, he founded SCT Capital Management, a hedge fund that uses machine learning to make investment decisions without human intervention, and co-founded Deep Blue Analytics, a consulting company that applies data analysis to commercial problems in 2012.

 8. Manoj Narang of MANA Partners

 Narang is co-founder, CEO and chief investment strategist of MANA Partners, a New York hedge fund firm that raised $1bn prior to its January 2017 launch.
 The fund combines traditional quantitative investing – statistical arbitrage – with AI-powered high-frequency trading.

 9. Joel Nathanial Bloch of Trinnacle Capital Management

 Joel Nathaniel Bloch is a co-founder of New York-based Trinnacle Capital Management, which analyzes big data via AI.
 Trinnacle returned +23.5% net of fees in its flagship share class from its inception in November 2016 through the end of its first full year, according to Bloomberg.

 10. Michi Botlo of QuantBot Technologies

 Botlo, the co-founder and CEO of Quantbot Technologies, which is backed by the Schonfeld Group, is a nuclear physicist who helped establish electronic-trading platforms as a managing director at Morgan Stanley and Merrill Lynch.
 He tries to lure disgruntled portfolio managers and algorithmic traders from biggest firms via its Quantbot Multi-Manager (QMM) program, which “caters to those with experience trading and generating PnL based on fully-automatic systematic trading.”